 - Identify the role of an information systems security (ISS) policy framework in overcoming business challenges.

 - Recognize the relationship between business drivers and information systems security policies.

 - Understand the relationship between regulatory compliance requirements and information system security policies.

-- Analyze how security policies help mitigate risks and support business processes in various domains of a typical IT infrastructure.
+- Explain how security policies help mitigate risks and support business processes in various domains of a typical IT infrastructure.

-- Analyze issues related to security policy implementations and the keys to success.
+- Explain issues related to security policy implementations and the keys to success.

 - Describe the components and basic requirements for creating a security policy framework.